CHAPTER Rev 2400

 For corporate business enterprises, other than "S"

-determined as they are for federal income tax purposes.
+shall be determined as they are for federal income tax purposes.

 (g) The accumulated revenues